July 28, 2022

 Some pre-revenue and very-early-stage companies self-fund or bootstrap, but many are more likely to be heavily reliant on equity, since they don’t yet have predictable cash flow to pay back other financing.
 Once a company has revenue coming in, business loans and venture debt are often used between equity rounds to extend runway and finance growth without further dilution.

-For companies with recurring revenue, Pipe is an alternative to loans and venture debt, allowing you to grow your business while holding on to as much equity as you’d like.
+For companies with recurring revenue, Pipe is an alternative to traditional loans and venture debt, allowing you to grow your business while holding on to as much equity as you’d like.
 By leveraging the predictable nature of recurring revenue contracts, Pipe gives you access to capital from institutional investors without the warrants and restrictive covenants that can come with traditional debt.
 (Keep in mind that those warrants and covenants aren’t just fine print—they can have real impacts on your business.
 It’s especially important during times of economic and industry uncertainty to understand their impact, and when they might kick in.)

 And a note: unlike venture debt, which is only available to venture-backed companies, Pipe is available to venture-backed, debt-funded, and bootstrapped companies alike.
 That means it can work alongside equity or even replace it as your financing source, depending on what you deem best for your business.